e-geist/ddtp/doc/presentation/presentation.md

 - **position**: accumulation of all trades for one specific good ➡️ how much do I actually have of a good

 ## summary

 - order: sell or buy offer
 - orderbook: list of sell and buy offers for one good
 - trade: I bought/sold a good for a price
 - position: How much I have of a good
+- instrument: traded good

 # functional and non-functional requirements

 ## functional requirements
 I want to

-- be able to trade goods with different algorithms on an exchange
+- be able to trade instruments with different algorithms on an exchange
 - get insights about how I traded
 - improve my trading systematically